Erastuskanyatta/Streams-in-Java/index.md

 }
 ```

-We have created a list of books called `books` in the main class.
+We have created a list of `books` in the main class.
 We have used `List.of();` to initialize four books.

-We have used the' Imperative programming' method to get the number of books with more than 600 pages.
+We have used the' Imperative programming' method to get books with more than 600 pages.

 Imperative programming is a style of programming where we have a statement that specifies how the number of books should be counted.

-We use the `Streams` to process the collection of data in a declarative/ functional programming approach.
+We use the `Streams` to process data collection in a declarative/ functional programming approach.
 Functional programming brings in some additional concepts.

 Add the code snippet below after the `count++` increment in the main class.
 The snippet is written in a functional programming approach.